adgreen93/deliveryboy/README.md

-# Rolling Stone Auth App
+# Deliverboy - A Seamless clone.

-basic application with users made with Node, Express, Passport &amp; MongoDB
+Built with Node & Express, Passport for User Auth, MongoDB as the DB, Stripe as the credit card processor.

-First steps to building a seamless clone.
-Once completed, this can be factored out to people...
+In progress.